Proven Cure for Sweaty Feet

 Ligaya.B, M.D.
 Read More From Doctor Ligaya

-“I had the ETS surgery for palmar hyperhidrosis in 2003 and wanted to thank you and your staff for all of help.
+“I had the ETS surgery for palmar hyperhidrosis done in 2003, and wanted to thank you and your staff for all of the help.
 Taking a standardized test in the past was nearly impossible without handing in a sopping wet ScanTron sheet.
 Since my surgery date, I was able to take the paper and pencil medical school entrance exams.
-I applied to medical school and now I am a second year medical student in Ohio!
+I applied to medical school, and now I am a second year medical student in Ohio!
 This surgery changed my life.”

 Sarah Read More From Sarah